ojn/asciidoc-folds/README.md

 ```

 Here is an example of an [mdpad](https://github.com/tshort/mdpad/tree/gh-pages)
 it shows a markdown file with headings and many fenced code blocks, asciidoc-folds works in the same manner since it's just a fork of markdown-folder it uses asciidoc syntax
+so instead of hash symbol you would use the equal signs

 ![Folding in action](https://github.com/tshort/markdown-folder/raw/master/markdown-folder-mdpad.gif)